hosannahighertech/wxSimpleJSON/README.md

 wxSimpleJSON is a wxWidgets wrapper around CJSON.
 It helps a lot with JSON operations. wxSimpleJSON was initially created by Eran Ifrah, but since have been tweaked, bug fixed and few other lovely things.

 ### Usage
-To use it, simply include the four files and you are set.
+To use it, simply include the four files inside `src/` and you are set.

+### Examples
+Coming...

 ### License
 The Library is released under wxWidgets License